Goat Milk for Babies: Benefits & Recipes

 Should You Give Goat Milk-Based Infant Formula or Goat Milk Yogurt to Your Child?

+There is a lot of debate in the pediatric industry about goat milk vs cow milk for babies – which is better.
 Although lower in lactose than cow’s milk, goat milk still has a certain amount of lactose, and as such, your child could develop lactose intolerance.
 Another thing to consider is that goat’s milk doesn’t have folic acid, which is a crucial part of your baby’s nutrition.
 It is present in cow’s milk.
-It is recommended that you talk to a doctor in detail first, and understand the risks of using goat milk instead of cow milk.
+It is recommended that you talk to a doctor in detail first and understand the risks of using goat milk instead of cow milk.

 Tips to Keep in Mind While Choosing Goat Milk for Your Infant